EliasAarekol/OptDMaking/README.md

     - obj_func
  - Rewrite solvers to not be OOP
  - Maybe wrap solvers into policy taker or something
- - How to handle end of run, think right now its working
+ - <s> How to handle end of run, think right now its working</s>
  - L1 relaxation
  - <s> terminate when no more possible </s>
+ - Handle action encoding better, right now returned by gym model
+ - Handle no feasible solutions to problem solved by lp
+ - For some reason gives 0 reward sometimes, i think gym model doesnt work properly